To Identify Stock Bottoming Formations Earlier

 2. The opportunity to trade the upside velocity that often accompanies a sudden reversal of trend pattern.

-In the chart example below the Detrending Price Oscillator indicator has formed an extreme trough deviation on extremely high Volume, a spike on the Accum/Dist to the bottom of the chart, and an extreme Money Flow Index spike to exceed the low of the chart.
+In the chart example below, the Detrending Price Oscillator Indicator formed an extreme Trough deviation on extremely high Volume, with a spike on the Accum/Dist to the bottom of its chart window, and an extreme Money Flow Index spike that exceeded the low of its chart window.

 Martha Stokes CMT

 TechniTrader technical analysis using a StockCharts chart, courtesy of StockCharts.com